 Photo Credits: Andrea Gralow

-When you bite into an arancino (the singular name for these golden beauties), you’re met with layers of flavor and texture.
+When you bite into an arancino (the singular name for these beauties), you’re met with layers of flavor and texture.
 First comes the crispy outer layer, followed by a creamy risotto, and finally a center of melted cheese that stretches on for what seems like miles.

 Table of Contents

-3. Ingredients in this Arancini Recipe
+1. Ingredients for this Arancini Recipe

-4. How to Make Arancini
+2. How to Make Arancini

-5. Tips and Tricks for Making Arancini
+3. Tips and Tricks for Making Arancini

-6. How to Bake or Air Fry Arancini
+4. How to Bake or Air Fry Arancini

-8. Tips for Storing, Freezing and Reheating Arancini
+5. Tips for Storing, Freezing and Reheating Arancini

-9. More Italian Recipes to Love
+7. More Italian Appetizer Recipes

-10. Arancini (Italian Fried Risotto) Recipe
+8. Arancini (Italian Fried Risotto) Recipe

 ingredients for arancini Italian fried risotto including parmesan cheese, butter, onion, garlic, parsley, olive oil, pepper, arborio rice, mozzarella, salt, chicken stock, tomato paste, flour, eggs, and breadcrumbs.

-Ingredients in this Arancini Recipe
+Ingredients for this Arancini Recipe

 • Filling: This recipe calls for mozzarella cheese cut into small cubes.
 Fresh mozzarella can also be used, just pat it dry before stuffing.